linyows/octopass/README.md

 </p>

 <p align="center">
-  Management linux user and authentication by the organization/team on Github.
+  Management linux user and authentication with the organization/team on Github.
 </p>

 <p align="center">